 The school's equality policy takes proactive steps to ensure their disabled pupils, staff and governors, parents and other people using the school are treated equally.
-The school's equality policy and objectives were agreed by governors in 2016, following consultation with staff.
+The School Equality policy and objectives were agreed by governors in 2016, following consultation with staff.
 The school's accessibility plan has been revised and placed on the school website.